 The park now hosts a thriving population of Tammar wallabies and the best time to see them is at dusk and after dark when they come out to feed.
 Look for them on the Inneston Historic Walk, and remember to bring a torch.

-There’s plenty more to see at Innes National Park, so if you’re not in a rush and you prefer to explore the park at a cruisier pace why not pack your camping gear and stay a few nights?
-There are eight campgrounds dotted throughout the park to choose from.
+There’s plenty more to see at Dhilba Guuranda-Innes National Park, so if you’re not in a rush and you prefer to explore the park at a cruisier pace why not pack your camping gear and stay a few nights?
+There are seven campgrounds dotted throughout the park to choose from.

 Park of the Month

 Throughout January, Dhilba Guuranda-Innes National Park is being celebrated as National Parks and Wildlife Service’s Park of the Month.
 Join in on the fun, with ranger-guided night walks, family art activities, stand-up paddle-boarding and much more!
 Check the website for all the details.